mendix/azure-kubernetes-cicd-reference-impl/README.md

 *Do not forget to set the correct URL for your Docker Registry and Subversion repository in the pipeline script *

 17) Execute the pipeline by clicking "Build now".
 Your project should now automatically be checked out from the team server and subsequently build.

+## Part 3 - Deploy a database on Azure

+Your Mendix app needs a database to store persistent data.
+In this how-to we will use an Azure SQL Database for this  purpose.